themrchas/vue-router/README.md

 - Setting up a 404 redirect page for non-martched URLs
 - Grabbing route params as props in a template
 - Moving forward and backward using $router object

+### Cose is basd on Netninja Vue JS Tutorial for Beginners #8 on youtube